dusiasi/Eat-it-Real/README.md

 To run the Daily Meal Prep App locally, follow these steps:

 Clone the repository:https://github.com/dusiasi/Eat-it-Real.git

-Navigate to the client directory and install dependencies: cd client npm install
+Navigate to the client directory and install dependencies: cd client/react-ts npm install Run the client: npm run dev

-Set up environment variables:
+Navigate to the server directory and install dependencies: cd server npm install

 Create a .env file in the root directory.
 Add the necessary environment variables such as API keys and database connection strings.

-Navigate to the client directory and install dependencies: cd client/react-ts npm install Run the client: npm run dev

-Navigate to the server directory and install dependencies: cd server npm install Run the server:npm start
+Run the server:npm start

 ### Acknowledgements